The ESA is a Nature Sanctuary

-Explore the Environmental Study Area from over two miles of maintained nature trails.
-Thousands of visitors annually enjoy the native wildlife or just the serenity of a walk in the woods.
+Thousands of visitors annually enjoy the native wildlife from over two miles of maintained nature trails or just the serenity of a walk in the woods.
 The ESA's various ecological habitats are home to many native animals like deer, wild turkeys, turtles, frogs, and mink.
 Walk quietly and see who joins you on your journey!
-Please be respectful - this is their home after all!

 With a variety of events, from seasonal nature walks to bird walks, owl prowls and the annual Maple tree tapping/Maple syrup program in late winter/early spring, the EIC staff invite you to experience the many wonders of nature.
-Sign up for the EIC newsletter to learn about EIC events!
+View all of our latest Education and Programs.

 - The Environmental Interpretive Center is located on the campus of the University of Michigan-Dearborn (UM-Dearborn).